Apparky/Morse-Code-Generator-with-python-APPARKY/README.md

 > In this Project we designed a morse code generator
 >
-> The peruse of it is to generate morse code from a given string
+> To peruse of it is to generate morse code from a given string
 >
 > If you ant to know more about [Morse Code](https://www.britannica.com/topic/Morse-Code) Click [Here](https://www.britannica.com/topic/Morse-Code)
 >